A disciplined strategist who values clarity, accountability, and results.

 The Mission

-Leadership isn't about being liked.
-It's about being reliable, principled, and effective.
+Leadership is more about being useful than being liked.
+Being liked helps, but it's more about being reliable, principled, and clear enough that people can do their best work.
 Every engagement, every framework, and every piece of writing I produce is built on that conviction.

 The Vision